zorowangtt/phdthesis/source/10_chapter2_methods.md

 At pH = 7.0, all charged residues were taken into consideration in their standard protonation condition.
 To neutralize the simulation box, we added 28 sodium ions, and the total number of atoms become 178352.
 With a distance cutoff of 9 Å, nonbonded particle-particle interactions[@duan2001a] were taken into account, and the particle mesh Ewald (PME) method[@salomon-ferrer2013] was used to treat long-range electrostatic interactions.
-After the simulation system was minimized, heated, 10 rounds of MD simulations were conducted, with harmonic restriant of a spring force of 30 kcal/(mol·Å^2^) applied to the CA-CA lengths across the dimer for the corresponding spin-labeled residues S39, S46, S56, S83, and C150.
+After the simulation system was minimized, heated, 10 rounds of MD simulations were conducted, with harmonic restraint of a spring force of 30 kcal/(mol·Å^2^) applied to the CA-CA lengths across the dimer for the corresponding spin-labeled residues S39, S46, S56, S83, and C150.
 Each round, MD simulations was performed for 100ps with a time step of 2 fs at _T_ = 300 K and _P_ = 0.978 atm.
-Every 1 ps, the atomic corrdinates were stored.
+Every 1 ps, the atomic coordinates were stored.
 The initial/target distances for each pair of CA atoms were, respectively, 73/68 Å for S39, 57/43 Å for S46, 26/32 Å for S56, 51/64 Å for S83, and 12/25 Å for C150.
 In the first 2 ps of each cycle, the traget distances were readily achieved (@fig:time-evolution).